-They are looking to develop supplements that work, no hiding a sup-par formula because you can see exactly what’s inside, and in doing so builds customer base that trusts your brand.
+They are looking to develop supplements that work, no hiding a sup-par formula because you can see exactly what’s inside, and in doing so builds a customer base that trusts your brand.

 This is why when developing my own greens powder supplement it was never in doubt that I would use full transparent labeling.

-The key takeaway is that by choosing a supplement that uses full transparent labeling ensures you know EXACTLY what you’re taking and why.
+The key takeaway is that choosing a supplement that uses full transparent labeling ensures you know EXACTLY what you’re taking and why.
 You can be sure you’re getting the proper dosages as the company cannot hide behind their “secret” formula.